emilydowdle/mastermind-refactor/README.md

 ### Lessons Learned

-Open `mastermind_original.rb` to view the horribly-designed, one-big-loop of a program that I originally designed.
+Open `mastermind_original.rb` to view the horribly-designed, one-big-loop of a program that I originally wrote.

 ### Still Growing